Skin Care FAQ’s

 Home Care after Waxing

 It’s important to care for the waxed area properly after treatment to prevent ingrown hairs, breakouts, or other reactions.
-Exfoliation, using a pumice stone or exfoliating gloves with a bath gel, will help keep the skin clear.
+Exfoliation, using gloves with a bath gel, will help keep the skin clear.
 Avoid using a bar soap because it leaves a film on the body that could cause ingrown hairs.
 For the face, back, and chest, use a more gentle exfoliant and an anti-breakout lotion.
 Directly after waxing, avoid direct sunlight and tanning booths, especially while the skin is still red from treatment.
 For 24 hours after waxing, avoid exercise, hot tubs, and products with harsh chemicals, perfumes, or dyes.
 Apply a gentle moisturizer 24 hours after treatment.

 What is Brazilian Waxing?

 Many people are familiar with bikini waxing, which removes pubic and leg hair that would otherwise show when a bathing suit is worn.
 Brazilian waxing got its start with the daring bathing suits worn by both sexes on Brazil’s sunny beaches.
 It is now common in the United States and is preferred by many for the sleek feeling it provides.
 The treatment involves waxing off all pubic and labial hair from front to back for women.
 A full Brazilian wax involves the removal of all genital hair.
-You can also request a variation on the standard Brazilian if you prefer to leave a small amount of hair.
+You may also request a variation on the standard Brazilian if you prefer to leave a small amount of hair.

 What to Expect